apple/apple-llvm-infrastructure-tools/docs/git-apple-llvm-mt.md

 - Expects split commits from upstream to have been mapped using `git apple-llvm mt split2mono-map-llvm`.

-`git apple-llvm mt split2mono-translate-branch` translates commits onto a branch.
-It's given:
+`git apple-llvm mt translate-branch` translates commits onto a branch.
+It's
+given:

 - `<branch>` the name of the branch to add commits to
 - `<upstream>...` a list of upstream monorepo branches